SourceBox-LLC/FineFoundry/docs/user-guide/authentication.md

 You can use whichever method fits your workflow; you do **not** need all three.

+**Offline Mode note**: When Offline Mode is enabled, Hugging Face dataset access and Hub push actions are disabled throughout the app, even if you have a valid token configured.

 ### Option A: Paste a token in the Settings tab (recommended for most users)

 1. Open the **Settings** tab.